About Me and a Little Glimpse into the Story of Honey Bee Mine.

 Soon, I began to see God in everything.
 I looked at things differently,

-felt things deeper, and wanted to get to know Him more.
+I wanted to get to know Him more.
+For the first time ever, I felt a true

 A couple of years into reselling thrifted items, I ran into my first